 America’s collective wanderlust for a small island 90 miles south of Miami has recently become so great, in fact, that Cuba is reportedly running low on beer.
 Yet even as the relationship between Havana and Washington DC sputters back into motion, reliable travel information remains difficult to come by.
 I discovered this the hard way after recently traveling to the island myself.
 Extracting useful nuggets from the vortex of meandering travel blogs, cranky message boards, and dense government documents was a frustrating and ultimately unhelpful scavenger hunt.

 As a result, I planned almost nothing before I got on the plane.
 Luckily for me, US citizens currently enjoy a comparably simple process.
 It’s a vibrant, fascinating country brimming with some of the most generously spirited humans I’ve encountered.
 Every curious and compassionate traveler should have access to the experience.
-Extracting useful nuggets from the vortex of meandering travel blogs, and cranky message boards can be frustrating.
 Still, there are a few important things I wish I’d known in advance.
 (Note: many of these tips assume the reader and/or their travel buddies have some proficiency in Spanish.)

 Get your tourist visa at the airport.